wannoye/Linux-Enrollment-Samples/README.md

 Created to confirm remote logging was configured correctly and is functioning.<br/>
 The devices in the inventory file are searched in the 'syslog' file and archive directories.<br/>
 Archive files required the use of 'bzcat' to unzip while searching.<br/>
-The first 3 log files per device name are saved to a report.<br/>
+The first 3 log files per device name are saved to a report.
-Once logs are found, the script moves on to the next device in the inventory list.

 ### Requires: